1F 38-21 Jangchung-dong, 1ga Jung-gu, Seoul 100-391, Korea

 A defunct shipping yard was the scene for the Nike Platform project in Istanbul.
 Carefully choreographed to include spaces for a pop up store, an open bar, a concert space and a DJ booth in the crane, it looks decidedly un-designed, yet über cool.

 For the Common Ground mall in Seoul, two hundred recycled shipping containers were taken from the quayside to revitalise an area of unused land in the middle of the city.
-Though one of the consultancy’s more permanent projects, the mall has been designed to be rearranged or transported to another location if need be.
+Though one of the consultancy’s more permanent projects, the mall has been designed to be rearranged or transported to another location if needs be.

 High or low tech, Urbantainer is equally adept at creates some amazing experiential spaces.
 Many of their projects may be temporary, but the concepts, attention to detail and execution is second to none.